Updated: February 27, 2015

 Uploading content with the REST API involves multiple steps.
 The Ingest Assets with the Media Services REST API topic shows you how to upload your content into a Media Services account using JSON with Media Services REST APIs.

 Microsoft Azure Media Services SDK for .NET is a wrapper around the REST APIs.
 The SDK provides a simpler way to accomplish almost all of the tasks that are exposed by the REST API.

 The Ingest Assets topic demonstrates how to upload a single or multiple files from a local directory into a Media Services account.

 The following WPF application demonstrates how to use the Task-based Asynchronous Pattern (TAP) to upload your content and show progress.
 It also shows how to take advantage of multiple storage accounts to increase the total available storage well beyond the 200TB limit of a single storage account: How to: Manage Multiple Storage Accounts Attached to a Media Services Account.

-To upload large sets of files using SDK for .NET, see Ingesting Assets in Bulk with the Media Services SDK for .NET.
+To upload large sets of files using SDK for .NET, see Ingesting Assets in Bulk.

 You may already have existing blobs in some storage account that you want to copy into new Media Services assets.
 The following topic shows how to accomplish this task: Copying an Existing Blob into a Media Services Asset.